 Try this stretch if you’re looking for a way to get your hands warmed up for more intense carpal tunnel exercises.
 While seated, reach your hands into the air and open your hands as wide as your able to.
 Then close them tight and make a fist.
 Continue opening and closing your hands quickly for a full minute, until you start feeling the back of your hands warming up.

 These wrist and hand exercises can help relieve pain and increase range of motion by improving the way the tendon moves through the carpal tunnel.
 This will keep the hand and fingers functioning normally and decrease common symptoms like tingling and stiffness.
-Try a few of these for yourself.
+Here are a few other exercises you can try.

 Try this exercise with a set of 1lb weights or a common household object like a soup can.
 We also recommend a wrist brace to keep the carpal tunnel protected.
 Start with your arm positioned on a chest-level flat surface like a kitchen table.
 Holding your weight in your hand, allow the wrist to hang off the side of the table.
 Then return the wrist to neutral position and hold for 3 to 5 seconds.
 Repeat for three sets of ten.